MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 - Require important support preparation (paper-based patterns, stickers, measures, and so on) that could be replaced with holographic instructions.

-- Don't require millimeter-level accuracy.
-HoloLens sensors are not calibrated to support that level of accuracy.
+- Don't require millimeter-level accuracy. [!include[pn-hololens](../includes/pn-hololens.md)] sensors are not calibrated to support that level of accuracy.

 - Take less than one hour to complete.
 If a procedure takes longer than one hour, the operator could experience discomfort.